MindChirp/tdt4250-emf/README.md

   The board used for gameplay.

 - **`turnPolicy : TurnType`**
   Defines turn-taking rules (TurnBased or Simultaneous).
+This was scrapped in favor of completing the core functionality.
+If implemented, it could have facilitated automatas such as Conway's game of life, which can be defined using context-aware effects through the effect pipeline.

 - **`initialPlayer : Player[1..1]`**
   The first player to take a turn.